Jonathan-LeRoux/overleaf-backup-tool/README.md

 ### Main changes from original repo

 - Imported code from https://github.com/moritzgloeckl/overleaf-sync
-to handle Overleaf v2 and securely input password without having to write it on the command line (using Click).
+to handle Overleaf v2.
+- Replaced username/password login with login based on cookie information to be be retrieved after logging in with a browser.
 - Replaced project ID with a sanitized and shortened version of the project name as folder name, handling clashes between identical shortened version by adding last 4 characters of project ID.